teaminkling/base/CONTRIBUTING.md

 Move on to the next section to learn how to contribute changes!

+## Testing

+We consider testing the most important part in substantial projects and still an important thing in minor integrations, GitHub Actions, scripts, and so on.
+Check out the [TESTING.md](TESTING.md) file for guidelines on how testing is performed in order to get your pull requests accepted.

 ## The Basics

 > Team Inkling collaborators may push directly to `master` for minor documentation fixes.